chris11-taylor-nttd/azure-acr-images-cleanup/README.md

 - Container image tag is not running in any of the configured Kubernetes clusters, and
 - Container image tag was created \[a configurable number of days\] prior to the cleanup run.

+All times handled by this script are in UTC.
+The configurable number of days provided is expressed as the number of 86400-second periods between the creation of the container image and evaluation time.

 ## Configuration File Format

 This script uses a JSON configuration file, demonstrated by [sample.config.json](./sample.config.json).
 Any number of Kubernetes clusters may be considered, and a single container registry is allowed.
 Kubernetes clusters and the container registry are not required to exist within the same subscription or resource group, allowing for greater flexibility when dealing with container registries that serve multiple subscriptions.